 This resource lists those electronic journals in which Max Planck authors can publish open access free of charge because the article processing charges (APCs) are supposed to be covered by central funds.
 The dataset currently contains nearly 7500 journals and is also available as JSON export.

 MPG.PuRe is the publication repository of the Max Planck Society.
 It contains bibliographic data and numerous fulltexts of the publications of its researchers.
 The repository is based on PubMan, a publication repository software developed by the Max Planck Digital Library.
-PuRe was introduced in the MPG in May 2009 and is gradually replacing the institutional repository eDoc, http://edoc.mpg.de/.
+PuRe was introduced in the MPG in May 2009 and replaced the former institutional repository eDoc.

 NARCIS has been developed by the KNAW to increase visibility and retrievability of Dutch scientific research.
 This development takes place in close cooperation with the Dutch universities, NWO (Netherlands Organisation for Scientific Research) and other research institutes.
 NARCIS gives access to scientific information consisting of (open access) publications from all the Dutch universities, KNAW, NWO, and a number of research institutes, the datasets of the institute DANS, as well as descriptions of research projects, institutes and researchers.